bugsalexander/advent-of-code/years/2023/REMARKS.md

 also, to skip having to refactor everything to biginteger for day2, I've been trying to predict whether or not I'll need it when writing the solution for day1. however I feel like I'm basically coinflipping (today I used it, but definitely did not need it).

+### day 14

+definitely taking advantage of hashcode XD

+I am noticing the challenges are getting significantly more difficult.